 For example, we utilize affiliate links to support the site and be able to bring new videos and do more reviews.
 We typically try not to use these links for products we don’t believe in to ensure that we’re not putting out bad information.

 Eventually, as your audience builds and your authority online grows, you may attract companies that want to sponsor your videos.
 While this may be very exciting when it first occurs, you should approach this very cautiously.

 Once you start accepting sponsors for your videos, you quickly change your perception to your viewers.
 If you’re accepting literally any sponsor that approaches you, you may be alienating your viewers and coming off as a shill.

-Viewers understand that creators need to pay the bills, but there’s a right way and a wrong way to go about it, and using sponsors that aren’t related to your videos or your life make it clear that you care more about money than your viewers.
-This is a quick way to lose subscribers and authenticity.
+Viewers understand that creators need to pay the bills, but there are a right and a wrong way to go about it, and using sponsors that aren’t related to your videos or your life make it clear that you care more about money than your viewers.
+This is a quick path to lose subscribers and authenticity.

 You do need to follow certain disclosure and ethics rules around affiliate links, sponsorships, and other forms of income, but it’s not difficult and doesn’t really impact your ability to earn.
 You just want to always be honest and upfront to your viewers.

 Accept pertinent sponsors, don’t affiliate link things that don’t matter, and don’t forget that your audience watches you because you provide value to them.
 Reread that last part, and keep it burned into your brain.